poplars-dev/poplars-dev.github.io/_customizations/poplar_autoeft.md

 ## How does it work?

-The Auto Post EFT Batches is run at interval using Process Scheduler.
+The customization is run at interval using Process Scheduler.
 On startup, it identifies all Posted A/P Invoice Batches for all enabled A/P Payment Codes that have not yet had an EFT file created.